 - Complete Form A, which is an informational form, a contract and a release of liability.

 - Return the completed Form A to the CJLSSW department by the first week of the semester.
 Form A must be filled out by the student and the agency supervisor with a description of the duties to be performed by the student.
-It must be signed by the agency supervisor, scanned, and uploaded through the Assignment tab on Moodle with the agency supervisor’s signature.
+It must be signed by the agency supervisor, scanned, and uploaded in Canvas with the agency supervisor’s signature.
 Form A is one of the few forms you may also submit in person or by mail to the department.

 - Proper dress and demeanor for the agency are required.